 What are cover crops?

-Cover crops are plants that are planted between cash crop seasons to keep living cover on the landscape.
-In our area, cover crops are normally established in the fall and keep the soil covered for the 5 – 7 months after the fall harvest and before the next spring planting of crops.
+These resilient plants are planted between cash crop seasons to keep living cover on the landscape.
+In our area, they are normally established in the fall;.
+This keeps the soil covered for the 5 – 7 months after the fall harvest and before the next spring planting of crops.

-- Helping protect water quality by reducing erosion and trapping excess nitrogen, keeping it from leaching into groundwater or running off into surface water.
+- Helping protect water quality by reducing erosion and trapping excess nitrogen.
+This keeps it from leaching into groundwater or running off into surface water.